cloudflare/cloudflare-docs-engine/src/content/tutorials/deploy-a-static-wordpress-site/index.md

 ## Creating the Workers project

 With an export ready of our site, it’s time to get to work deploying it.
 To do this, we’ll use [Wrangler](https://github.com/cloudflare/wrangler), the command-line tool for Cloudflare Workers.
-If you haven’t yet installed and configured Wrangler, check out our [Gettings started](/learning/getting-started) guide.
+If you haven’t yet installed and configured Wrangler, check out our [Getting started](/learning/getting-started) guide.

 Once Wrangler is installed and configured, we can create a new project for deploying our static WordPress site to Workers.
 To generate a new project run: